 Inserting the elastic as shown and rolling it over gives the finished mask better fit.

-Stitch in place and anchor with backstitches.
+Stitch the elastic ribbon in place and anchor with backstitches.
 You want them to be very securely in place.
-Test by pulling.
+Test by pulling on them.

 Repeat on the other side.
 Make sure the elastic ribbon is not twisted!